-- Use your home page for highlighting popular products, recently viewed items, ongoing sales.
+- Use your home page for highlighting popular products, recently viewed items, and ongoing sales.

-- Recommendations, bestsellers on the product page are also a part of e-store navigation.
+- Recommendations, and bestsellers on the product page are also a part of e-store navigation.

 30-60% of e-commerce visitors conduct an on-site search, and those who do are 2-4 times more likely to convert.

 There is also a list of requirements for a search bar.
 For example:

 - Make sure your site search understands typos and autocorrect.

 - Offer synonyms to help shoppers find the products they’re looking for.